PostHog/posthog.com/contents/blog/how-we-improved-feature-flags-resiliency.md

 ## Making feature flags reliable

 As much as I'd love to always be on the happy path, the laws of thermodynamics disagree and things tend to derail.
-We want feature flags to be reliable, so that even when our database goes down, feature flags still work fine.
-But there's no such thing as reliable-no-matter-what-happens.
-An asteroid wiping out datacenters across the world or an AGI taking over are very unlikely, but if they do occur, there's not much we can do.
+We want feature flags to work reliably, even when our server is down, but there's no such thing as reliable-no-matter-what-happens.
+An asteroid wiping out data centers worldwide, or an AGI taking over are very unlikely, but if they do occur, there's not much we can do.

 Thankfully, asteroids don't hit us every week.
-PgBouncer[^1] issues though are indeed a weekly annoyance.
+PgBouncer issues, on the other hand, are a weekly annoyance – PgBouncer is a connection pooler for Postgres.

 [^1]: PgBouncer is a connection pooler for Postgres.